Menu

 Port Business Glossary -

-A mobile cargo handling machine that stacks containers are stacked in multiple stages in container yards and load and unloading them into chassis.
+A mobile cargo handling machine that stacks containers in a container yard or unloads them into chassis.

-※(Public Corporation) From "Ports 2014" issued by the Japan Port Association
+※(Public Corporation) Published by the Japan Port Association, “Ports by Numbers 2014”

 --

 It's the general manager.
-It is placed on the Forman.
-Although its duties are difficult to separate from Forman, after entering the ship, they will hold basic meetings on cargo handling with first class sailors and captains, changes important cargo handling plans, and contact meetings with the shipping company.
-In addition, negotiations with a shipping company are different from Forman's duties in that it is a supervisor's duties.
-Therefore, he must have more experience than Forman.
-(Forman) Forman
+It is placed on Forman.
+It is difficult to separate the duties from Forman, but after entering the port, the Company will hold basic meetings with first-class seafarers and captains regarding cargo handling, changes to important cargo handling plans, and meetings with shipping companies.
+Negotiations with shipping companies in normal times are different from Forman's duties in that they are supervisory duties.
+Therefore, it must have more experience than Forman.
+(Mr. Forman)

 Water area facilities

-A generic term for routes, lodgings, and ship pools.
+General term for sea routes, lodgings, and boat pools.

-A place where logs are mainly floated on the surface of the water.
-Water storage has the advantage that the property of wood is less likely to change and is suitable for long-term storage.
-However, in recent years, due to the shortening period of logs, an increase in sawmill imports, and the progress of containerization, the number of water storage plants has gradually decreased nationwide.
+Mainly a place where logs are floated and stored on the surface of the water.
+Water surface storage has the advantage that the properties of wood are less likely to change and is suitable for long-term storage.
+However, in recent years, water storage yards have been gradually decreasing nationwide due to the shortening of the shelf life of logs, the increase in sawmill imports, and the progress of containerization.

-This is a construction adjustment method implemented by the Japan Federation of Coastal Carriage Associations in order to maintain appropriate shipping rates for coastal shipping since 1967.
+Since 1967, the construction coordination method has been implemented by the Japan Federation of Domestic Transport Associations in order to maintain appropriate vessel charges for domestic shipping.

-Stabilization equipment.
+A ship's stability device.
 It has a splash shape and is intended to minimize horizontal shaking due to waves.
-It is almost under the central draft line of the hull and is computer-controlled, and the size of the splash is controlled by the size of the wave.
+It is computer-controlled near the central drainage line of the hull, and controls the size of the splash according to the size of the waves.

-A type of work that creates a structure by putting rocks into the sea.
-It is mainly carried out for construction of mounds such as breakwaters and seawalls, and diving embankments.
+A type of construction that produces structures by inserting rocks into the sea.
+It is mainly performed by construction of mounds such as breakwaters and seawalls and ditches.

 Stebe

-1 When loading a long ton cargo, the sum of the volume of the cargo, the gap between the cargo and the cargo, the gap between the hull and the cargo, and the volume of the cargo, and the required hold contents is displayed in legislative feed.
+1 When loading a long ton cargo, the volume of the cargo, the gap between the cargo and cargo, and the volume of the cargo, and the volume of the cargo, and the volume of the cargo, are totaled, and the required hold contents are displayed in a legislative foot.

-Loading (plan) drawing or table of a conventional ship. stowage is mainly used by shipping companies for the purpose of "shipping".
+Loading (plan) diagram or table of conventional ships. stowage is mainly used by the shipping company to mean "loading".

-A mobile cargo handling machine that stacks containers are stacked in multiple stages in container yards and load and unloading them into chassis.
+A mobile cargo handling machine that stacks containers in a container yard or unloads them into chassis.

-※(Public Corporation) From "Ports 2014" issued by the Japan Port Association
+※(Public Corporation) Published by the Japan Port Association, “Ports by Numbers 2014”

-Standards for partitioning cargo from container yards (CY), Marsha Ringyard (MY), sheds, warehouses, cargo handling areas, etc. Or one of them.
-In technical terms, it also refers to between piers (branchs).
+Standard for separating cargo and cargo in container yards (CY), Marsha ring yards (MY), sheds, warehouses, cargo handling areas, etc. Or one of them.
+In technical terms, it also refers to bridge piers (branches) in bridges.

-Carriers (for single-stage load) that can load both containers and trailers used for rail transport in North America.
+Carriages (for one-stage loading) that can be loaded with both containers and trailers used for railway transportation in North America.

-A type of paving machine that lays pavement materials, including asphalt spreaders and concrete spreaders.
-In addition, it is sometimes referred to as a hanger for container cargo handling.
+It is a type of pavement machine that lays pavement materials, with asphalt spreaders and concrete spreaders.
+In some cases, it may also be used for container loading.

-The underwriter (ship company or NVOCC) borrows a portion of the vessel (space) from the operator of the ship and transports his underwritten cargo, and can be operated effectively when the space is clearly divided and exchanged according to the number of slots, such as a container ship.
+Carriage Underwriter (ship company or NVOCC) rents a portion of the vessel's belly (space) from the ship operator and transports the underwritten cargo, and can be operated effectively if space can be clearly separated and exchanged according to the number of slots, such as a container ship.

 Special cargo (special cargo)

 Special cargo.
-General term for cargo that requires special equipment for transportation and storage in terms of nature, shape, weight or price of cargo.
-Specifically, it refers to dangerous goods, corrupt cargo, refrigerated cargo, expensive cargo, livestock, heavy cargo, sublime cargo, sublime cargo, sublime cargo, sublime cargo and long shaku goods (bulky and lengty cargo). (antied) miscellaneous goods
+General term for cargo that requires special equipment for transportation and storage in terms of the nature, shape, weight or price of cargo, and cargo that requires loading and handling.
+Specifically, it refers to hazardous materials (dangerous cargo), rotary cargo (perishable cargo), refrigerated cargo, expensive cargo (high cargo), livestock (high cargo), sublime and long cargo (mulgy and lengty cargo).
+(Anti) miscellaneous goods

 Special cargo list

-Dangerous goods created by shipping companies.
-A general term for a list of special cargo such as raw flora and fauna, refrigerated cargo.
+Dangerous goods created by a shipping company.
+General term for a list of special cargo such as flora and fauna, refrigerated cargo.

 Spot chartered vessels

-Metal fittings with holes on three sides provided at eight locations in four corners of the end frame for lifting, stacking, and sticking containers.
+Brackets with holes on three sides provided at four corners and eight places in the end frame for hanging, stacking and sticking containers.

 Slide van body system

-A cooperative transportation method of railways and trucks.
-A method in which a truck is laid side by side to a railway wagon and transshipped to a wagon, using the winch and wires installed on the truck bed.
-There is no need to use cargo handling equipment such as forklifts.
-As an advantage, (1) it can also be used at railway stations without cargo handling machines.
-(2)One driver can operate cargo handling operations.
-(3)Due to the horizontal cargo handling, there is little damage to the cargo, and the packaging can be simplified.
-Therefore, transportation speeds up, loading efficiency, and cost reduction can be achieved.
+Joint transportation of railways and trucks.
+A method in which a truck is lying on a railway wagon, and using a winch and wire installed on a truck bed, the loading platform is slipped on a truck platform and transshipped into a wagon.
+There is no need to use cargo handling machines such as forklifts.
+As an advantage, (1) it will be available at railway stations without cargo handling machines.
+(2)One driver can handle cargo handling.
+(3)Due to the horizontal cargo handling, cargo damage is small, and packaging can be simplified.
+This will speed up transportation, improve loading efficiency, and reduce costs.

-(1)Slope or a sloping shipyard for repair of ships.
+(1)Repatriation slope or sloping shipyard for repair of ships.

-(2)The between the jet and the jet at the pier.
-Slip width becomes a problem with the size of containerships.
+(2)Between the jetty and the jetty at the jetty wharf.
+Slip width becomes a problem due to the size of container ships.

-A common name for container loading space in containerships.
+A common name for container loading space on container ships.

 Slot charter